venuscloud-ltd/venuscloud-ltd.github.io/index.md

 <img src="logo_flat_bright.png" alt="Venus Cloud Company Logo" style="display: block; margin: 0 auto;">

-## Our experience leads your business to success
+## Our experience leads your SaaS business to success

 We have specialised in internet security and scalable cloud architecture since 2011.
 We have built many secure SaaS (Software as a Service) solutions and applications for Web, iPhone, iPad and Mac.
 We advise on AWS architecture, cloud security, SOC 2 compliance and firewalls.
 Our base is in London, United Kingdom.